-Not if you judge by language acquisition and compare them to earlier European immigrants. csf at Made in America offers this data:
+Not if you judge by language acquisition and compare them to earlier European immigrants.
+The sociologist Claude S. Fischer, at Made in America, offers this data:

 The bottom line represents the percentage of English-speakers among the wave of immigrants counted in the 1900, 1910, and 1920 census.
 It shows that less than half of those who had been in the country five years or less could speak English.
 This jumped to almost 75% by the time they were here six to ten years and the numbers keep rising slowly after that.

 Fast forward 80 years.
 Immigrants counted in the 1980, 1990, and 2000 Census (the top line) outpaced earlier immigrants by more than 25 percentage points.
 Among those who have just arrived, almost as many can speak English as earlier immigrants who’d been here between 11 and 15 years.